-At December 31, 2013 and 2012, we had credit carry-forwards of approximately \$601,000 and \$300,000, respectively, for federal and approximately \$577,000 and \$413,000, respectively, for California.
-The credit carry-forwards, if not utilized, will begin to expire in 2022 for federal purposes.
+At December 31, 2014 and 2013, we had credit carry-forwards of approximately \$980,000 and \$542,000, respectively, for federal and approximately \$836,000 and \$540,000, respectively, for California.
+The credit carry-forwards, if not utilized, will begin to expire in 2030 for federal purposes.
 The California credit carry-forwards do not expire.
 Utilization of the credit carry-forwards may be subject to a substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.

 Measurement of uncertain tax positions is based on judgment regarding the largest amount that is greater than 50% likely of being realized upon the ultimate settlement with a taxing authority.
-As of December 31, 2013, we had \$96,000 of unrecognized tax benefits, none of which, if recognized, would affect our effective tax rate.
+As of December 31, 2014 and 2013, we had \$292,000 and \$96,000, respectively, of unrecognized tax benefits, none of which, if recognized, would affect our effective tax rate.
 The aggregate changes in the balance of the gross unrecognized tax benefit were as follows (in thousands):

-20)13 20 012 Gross unrecognized tax benefits as of December 31, \$ Gross increases related to current year tax position 96 Gross unrecognized tax benefits as of December 31, \$ 96 \$
+2014 2013 Gross unrecognized tax benefits as of December 31, \$ 96 \$ Gross increases related to current year tax position 193 96 Gross increases related to prior year tax position 3 Gross unrecognized tax benefits as of December 31, \$ 292 \$ 96

 We recognize interest and/or penalties related to uncertain tax positions in income tax expense.
-There was no accrued interest or penalties associated with any unrecognized tax benefits as of December 31, 2013 and 2012.
+There were no accrued interest or penalties associated with any unrecognized tax benefits as of December 31, 2014 and 2013.

 We are subject to taxation in the U.S. and various states and foreign jurisdictions.
 There are no ongoing examinations by taxing authorities at this time.
-We believe that, as of December 31, 2013, the gross unrecognized tax benefits will not materially change in the next twelve months, that we have adequately provided for any reasonably foreseeable outcome related to any tax audit, and that any settlement will not have a material adverse effect on the consolidated financial position or results of operation; however, there can be no assurances as to the possible outcomes.
+We believe that, as of December 31, 2014, the gross unrecognized tax benefits will not materially change in the next twelve months, that we have adequately provided for any reasonably foreseeable outcome related to any tax audit, and that any settlement will not have a material adverse effect on the consolidated financial position or results of operation; however, there can be no assurances as to the possible outcomes.